Referendums by country: Iran

 In 1979 and after the Islamic Revolution had toppled the Iranian monarchy, a referendum was held to choose the future governing system of the country.
 The question was a simple yes or no to the Islamic Republic, a system which combines direct representation with religious authority.
 The Islamic Republic was established after more than 98% of the population voted "Yes".
 The 1989 Iranian constitutional referendum was also held later, in which 97.57% voted 'yes'.

 Iraq

 The current Constitution of Iraq was approved by referendum on 15 October 2005, two years after the United States-led invasion.
 The constitution was designed to shift crucial decisions about government, the judiciary and human rights to a future national assembly.
 It was later modified to provide for the establishment of a committee by the parliament to be elected in December 2005 to consider changes to the constitution in 2006.

+Kazakhstan

+The Constitutional Law "On Republican Referendum" establishes the legal framework for holding nationwide referendums and was amended by Constitutional Law No. 305-VIII to reflect the institutional changes introduced by the 2026 Constitution.
+Under the updated law, referendums may be initiated by the president, the government, the Kurultai, the People's Council (Halyk Kenesi), or through a public initiative supported by at least 200,000 verified signatures, with representation from all regions and cities of republican significance.
+The president retains the authority to call a referendum by decree, which must specify the date of voting and the wording of the question submitted to voters.
+Public proposals to amend the constitution may be rejected by the president, although such a decision can be overridden by a four-fifths majority of the Kurultai.

+A referendum is considered valid only if more than half of eligible voters participate.
+Constitutional amendments or a new constitution must receive majority support nationwide and approval in at least two-thirds of the regions, the capital, and cities of republican significance.
+The law prohibits referendums on issues concerning state independence, territorial integrity, the form of government, and the constitutional seven-year single presidential term.
+The updated legislation also introduced restrictions on foreign funding of referendum campaigns and established the supremacy of national law over international agreements.

 Malaysia

 The Malaysian Constitution does not mention referendums at all.
 There have been no referendums in Malaysian history.